Ritten11/LAMAS2021/index.md

 ## Model
 We are going to model the Resistance game with the help of Dynamic Epistemic Logic.
 With five players we have a set of five agents A = {1,2,3,4,5}.
-Out of these agents, two agents are spies which we can denote by s_i meaning that agent i is a spy.
+Out of these agents, two agents are spies which we can denote by _s<sub>i/sub>_ meaning that agent _i_ is a spy.
 The worlds of the Kripke model will consist of every combination of spy pairs, resulting in 10 initial worlds.
-The initial model is shown below.
+The initial model is shown below, where the reflexive relations are omitted for clarity.
+As can be seen from this model, the agents are only aware of their own identity.

 ![Image](/images/1main-model.jpg)

 As the game proceeds, the model is simplified as the agents learn from the public announcements given at the end of each mission.

 ### Example run-through
-For a game with five agents A = {1,2,3,4,5}, where agent _1_ and _2_ are spies, and the rest are part of the resistance, the real world is s<sub>1</sub>,s<sub>2</sub>.
+For a game with five agents A = {1,2,3,4,5}, where agent 1 and 2 are spies, and the rest are part of the resistance, the real world is _s<sub>1</sub>,s<sub>2</sub>_.
 Agent 1 and 2 are aware of each other's identities.
-Therefore, they are already aware of the real state of the model.
-This means that there are only reflexive relation arrows for agent 1 and agent 2.
-The resistance agents cannot distinguish between worlds.
+Therefore, they are already aware of the real state of the model, whereas the resistance agents are only aware of their own identity.
 This is illustrated in the model below.

 ![Image](/images/2spies-known.jpg)